 A new study shows how errors in a specific gene can cause growth defects associated with a rare type of dwarfism.

-During the study, published on 13th February 2017 in Nature Genetics, an international team of scientists led by the University of Birmingham looked at genetic information from more than 250 people around the world with microcephalic dwarfism, a group of disorders characterised by short stature and reduced head size.
+During the study, published today in Nature Genetics, an international team of scientists led by the University of Birmingham looked at genetic information from more than 250 people around the world with microcephalic dwarfism, a group of disorders characterised by short stature and reduced head size.

 They found that 29 of the individuals had faulty versions of a gene called DONSON.